 Step A: Close your job down

-Of course, if your business is hiring for the same job role continuously, you won’t need to remove the advert; just make sure that you don’t include a DateTime data code in the advert to avoid Google taking manual action on the advert.
+Of course, if your business is hiring for the same job role continuously, you won’t need to remove the advert; just make sure that you don’t include a DateTime data code in the advert to avoid Google taking manual action on it.

 Step B: Avoid duplicate content in the future